matfin/mattfinucane.com/mattfinucane/content/hire-me.md

 ---

 ## Hello
 I am a freelance full stack software engineer based in Berlin, Germany and I work remotely with businesses of all sizes across the world.
+I work well on projects within teams or on my own, and I have built several projects on my own from scratch.

 If you are looking for somebody with strong technical and communication skills to take on a project at any stage in its lifecycle, I would be more than happy to work with you on that.